DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 ### While using QuickWatch, Watch or Immediate window, debugging stops working

 There is a known issue with **Xdebug** causing debugging sessions to stop working for the current request.
-You have to be use `set_error_handler()` function to catch errors and to use QuickWatch, Watch or Immediate window to evaluate an expression throwing an error.
+You have to use `set_error_handler()` function to catch errors and to use QuickWatch, Watch or Immediate window to evaluate an expression throwing an error.
 This combination makes **Xdebug** unusable for the rest of the request.

 As a workaround, it is recommended not to call `set_error_handler()` in your code when debugging.